1324365/disscode/README.md

 CRT: cleaning data and working out coefficient of varibaility

-discode copy: load in TETs
+loadintets: load in TETs to database

 graphingtets: visualising each tet or overlaying